Noah Talerman

 fleetctl also provides a quick way to work with all the data exposed by Fleet without having to use the Fleet UI or work directly with the Fleet API.

-npm install -g fleetctl
+sudo npm install -g fleetctl

 npm install -g fleetctl@latest

 Much of the functionality available in the Fleet UI is also available in fleetctl.
-You can run queries, add and remove users, generate agent (fleetd) installers to add new hosts, get information about existing hosts, and more!
+You can run queries, add and remove users, generate Fleet's agent (fleetd) to add new hosts, get information about existing hosts, and more!

 To see the available commands you can run: